as3ii/heterogeneous-swarm/README.md

   Please check/edit `terraform/main.tf`, make sure that the settings corresponds to those of the template (the disk size can be greater).

+- One or more ARM64 machines
+- Optionally bare metal x86_64 machines

 ### Generic

 - Manually install `opentofu`, `ansible` and `just` on your computer (you can avoid